nancywang3/nancywang3.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hello!
 I am a PhD candidate in economics at [MIT](https://economics.mit.edu/), where I am supported by the [National Science Foundation](https://www.nsfgrfp.org/).
-I do research in labor, political, and behavioral economics.
+I do research in behavioral and labor economics, with a focus on the digital economy.

 I graduated from MIT in 2019 with an SB in mathematical economics and chemical-biological engineering.
 Before my PhD, I did research in genoeconomics at the [National Bureau of Economic Research](https://www.nber.org/).

-Outside of economics, my interests include running to cafes, sampling hot sauces, playing violin, and listening to pop trash.
+Outside of economics, my interests include running to cafes, enjoying matcha lattes, sampling hot sauces, playing violin, and listening to pop trash.